 Chocolate Peppermint Bark Cookies

 These chocolate peppermint bark cookies are an easy and fun holiday sweet treat.
-Rich and fudgy with just a hint of white chocolate and peppermint flavor.
+They are rich and fudgy with just a hint of white chocolate and peppermint flavor.

 chocolate peppermint bark cookies on a white table surround by chocolate chips